TonyMeiDeveloper/ComputerAvailability/README.md

 ![alt tag](https://github.com/TonyMeiDeveloper/ComputerAvailability/blob/master/Screenshots/Mobile2.png)

 Sample screenshot of PHPMYADMIN and how the database and table should look like.
+You should also see a configuration column.
 Of course, the entries are samples.

 ![alt tag](https://github.com/TonyMeiDeveloper/ComputerAvailability/blob/master/Screenshots/PHPMYADMIN.png)